crescolincs/engineering-manufacturing/content/_index.md

    - name: UK Industry 4.0
      size: £8.9
      measure: Billion P.A.
 Market
+     when:
      clrscheme: light
      textcolor: sector-dark

    - name: New Vehicles
      size: 100%
-     measure: Net Zero from 2035
+     measure: Net Zero
+     when: from 2035
      clrscheme: mid
      textcolor: white
    - name: Defence Investment
      size: £85
+     measure: Billion
-     measure: Billion By 2025
+     when: By 2025
      clrscheme: dark
      textcolor:  sector-light
   ctatext: about the UK advanced engineering and manufacturing market opportunity